keymapperorg/KeyMapper/README.md

 - refactor: refactoring production code
 - test: adding tests, refactoring test; no production code change
 - chore: updating build tasks, package manager configs, version name changes, etc; no production code change
 - release: a new release.
-Put issues it resolves in the footer.
-E.g "Resolves: #543"

 The README, License, Credits, Changelog and Privacy Policy files should just be changed in the master branch.